 The certification is a document that is signed under penalty of perjury by the owner or operator of an expedited approval facility and submitted with the EAP SSP that certifies compliance with all of the requirements contained in 6 U.S.C. § 622(c)(4)(C).

 A facility that elects to submit an SSP under the EAP must notify CISA of its intention to do so at least 30 days prior to submitting the SSP and certification via the Agency's Chemical Security Assessment Tool (CSAT), or via a letter sent to:

 Infrastructure Security Division

-All Tier 3 and Tier 4 facilities that choose to use the EAP to submit an SSP must include security measures which cover all of the RBPS.
-The security measures within the EAP SSP must either be existing security measures or planned measures, with a clear timeline for implementation not to exceed twelve (12) months from date of the approval.
+All Tier 3 and Tier 4 facilities that choose to use the EAP to submit an SSP must include security measures that cover all of the RBPS.
+The security measures within the EAP SSP must either be existing security measures or planned measures with a clear timeline for implementation not to exceed twelve (12) months from date of the approval.
 See 6 U.S.C. § 622(c)(4)(C)(v).